jtaczanowski/ThinkPad-X201-Arrandale-macOS-OpenCore/README.md

 To load patched kext I use OpenCore Legacy Patcher dedicated for old Macs.
 Fortunately it can be used to load patched kexts for X201.

 ## How to load patched graphics kexts:
 1) Download OpenCore Legacy Patcher.
-I used version [0.4.5](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/download/0.4.5/OpenCore-Patcher-GUI.app.zip) and unzip it.
+I used version [0.4.11](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/download/0.4.11/OpenCore-Patcher-GUI.app.zip) and unzip it.
 2) Run OpenCore-Patcher.
-    + Select "Settings" (Change Model) and choose ```MacBookPro6,2```
-    + Select "Non-Metal Settings" and pick "Enable Beta Blur"
-    + Click "Return to Main Menu"
     + Run "Post Install Root Patch"
 3) Power on computer - graphics QE/CI acceleration should working now :) macOS on my ThinkPad X201 is running really fast and is pretty usable for web browsing, programming and other tasks :)